-This blog series was inspired by industry leader Cam Petty’s fantastic talk on SOPs for your event rental company, which she presented at Goodshuffle Pro’s Annual User Summit.
-To learn more about Cam and the amazing work she does, check out her companies: Render Events and Render Educate.
+This blog series was inspired by industry leader Cam Petty’s fantastic talk on event SOPs for your party rental company, which she presented at Goodshuffle Pro’s Annual User Summit.
+To learn more about Cam and her amazing work, check out her companies: Render Events and Render Educate.

-In previous posts, we’ve discussed how important Standard Operating Procedures (SOPs) are to your business and how to create them.
+In previous posts, we’ve discussed how important Standard Operating Procedures (SOPs) are to your business and how to create event SOPs.

 While we recommend making SOPs for all of your processes, there are five particularly important SOPs for event pros.
 These will help to streamline your business and establish clear expectations for your team members, so they always know what they need to be doing to move projects and tasks forward in a way that aligns with your company’s core values.